docker/docs/installation/upgrade-major.md

 ## Plan the upgrade

-As part of the upgrade process, you'll be upgrading the CS Docker Engine installed in each node of the cluster.
-When this happens, all containers running on that node will be stopped, causing some downtime to the cluster management functionality and your applications.
+As part of the upgrade process, you'll be upgrading the CS Docker Engine installed in each node of the cluster to version 1.12.
+If you're currently running CS Docker Engine 1.11.2-cs3, all containers will be stopped during the upgrade, causing some downtime to UCP and your applications.

 You should plan for the upgrade to take place outside business hours, to ensure there's minimal impact to your users.

-Also, don't make changes to the cluster configurations while you're upgrading the cluster.
+Also, don't make changes to UCP configurations while you're upgrading it.
 That can lead to misconfigurations that are difficult to troubleshoot.

 ## Backup your cluster